-- Systemic racism prevents accessibility to affordable housing for many individuals and families in our community.
+Systemic racism prevents access to affordable housing for many individuals and families in our community.
 In order for a community to thrive, its residents must be provided a choice in where they live.
 True choice allows for affordable options throughout the region.

 How to apply:

-- We award grants on an annual basis, with grant applications opening in April and due on May 10 at 9:00 a.m.
+We award grants on an annual basis, with grant applications opening in February and due April 4th at 9:00 a.m.
 Approved grants are announced in June.
 All grant awards are approved by the Polk County Housing Trust Fund Board of Directors.
-Application attached.

-- Funding to support this important work of bridging the divide between affordable housing and families in need comes entirely through private donations and grants.
+Funding to support this important work of bridging the divide between affordable housing and families in need comes entirely through private donations and grants.
 100% of donations to the Trust Fund go out to people in need in our community.
-To support this critical work, please visit our Donate page.